PaulWheatcroft/payment/docs/index.md

 ## Deployment strategy

-As this is a stand alone new feature I don't see the need to hide behind a feature flag and have a feature branch.
+- As this is a stand alone new feature I don't see the need to hide behind a feature flag and have a feature branch.
-Dev, UAT, and Prod environments.
+- Dev, UAT, and Prod environments.
+- Pick engaged clients who want to be part of the process and include them on early releases and encourage feedback
-Phased launch to facilitate early user feedback (using mock card details?).
+- Phased launch to key clients facilitate early user feedback.

 ## Focus areas